Get

 Dalmatian Heeler Puppies

 Starting on the right foot with your new Dalmatian Heeler will stand you in good stead for teaching them to be well-behaved dogs when they’re fully grown.
-They need to learn how to control their herding instincts and their protectiveness in order to avoid situations where they might make other people or pets uncomfortable.
+They need to learn how to control their herding instincts and their protectiveness to avoid situations where they might make other people or pets uncomfortable.

 The puppies do tend to nip at whatever they want to herd due to their Heeler ancestors.
 They might nip at you, your children, strangers, or other pets.
 This technique is used to herd cattle but for people, children, or animals that don’t understand the behavior, it can be unnerving and shouldn’t be encouraged.
 The socialization and training that these dogs need, along with their high energy, require an experienced dog owner with plenty of time and patience.